 Ocean conservation leaders are working across the globe to take on the most challenging problems facing the ocean, starting at a local level.
 Through its Fellows program, the Anderson Cabot Center for Ocean Life’s Marine Conservation Action Fund (MCAF) brings some of these conservation leaders to the New England Aquarium to build connections and share their stories.

-The MBiTs are a group of students in grades 7 to 11 who have an interest in ocean science.
-From presentations and demonstrations to lab work and research boats, the MBiT courses combine classroom time with hands-on experience, providing a unique experience to students who want to help protect our blue planet.
+Those in the MBIT program are students in grades 7 to 11 who have an interest in ocean science.
+From presentations and demonstrations to lab work and research boats, the MBIT courses combine classroom time with hands-on experience, providing a unique experience to students who want to help protect our blue planet.

-The Fellows’ visits to Central Wharf are the perfect opportunity to show the MBiTs that a few people can make a big difference in ocean conservation.
+The Fellows’ visits to Central Wharf are the perfect opportunity to show those in the MBIT program that a few people can make a big difference in ocean conservation.
 After all, who better to inspire the next generation of ocean protectors than the conservation leaders who are actually on the ground (or in the water) doing this great work?

-That’s how it felt to MCAF Fellow John Flynn, who spoke to the MBiTs during his time on Central Wharf in March.
-Flynn is the co-founder and director of Wildseas, an organization dedicated to saving sea turtles in Ghana from fishing nets and poachers.
-Under Flynn’s direction, the teens roleplayed a local dispute between fishermen and law enforcement and even learned how to measure and tag a turtle (thanks to some stuffed volunteers).
+That’s how it felt to MCAF Fellow John Flynn, who spoke to MBIT students during his time on Central Wharf in March.
+Flynn is the Founder and Conservation Director of Wildseas, an organization dedicated to saving sea turtles in Ghana from fishing nets and poachers.
+Under Flynn’s direction, the teens role-played a local dispute between fishermen and law enforcement officials and even learned how to measure and tag a turtle (thanks to some stuffed volunteers).

 “It’s cool to see what everyday people can do to help oceans.
 It is not just scientists who can do it,” said a student.

-MCAF and the MBiTs will keep working together to promote ocean conservation here at home and around the globe.
+MCAF and the MBIT students will keep working together to promote ocean conservation here at home and around the globe.
 Together, we can protect the blue planet.